Skip to Content

 The 2024 U.S. Presidential Election is around the corner, and the main parties are making their moves to position themselves for the most success this election season.
 Even with political divide within the two mainstream political parties, the Republicans and the Democrats find themselves trying to mend their coalitions in their respective parties.

 According to recent polling averages from Real Clear Polling, there are five candidates that are major nominees for this upcoming presidential election which includes Joe Biden (D), Donald Trump (R), Robert F. Kennedy Jr. (I), Cornel West (I), and Jill Stein (G).
+(Update: Chase Oliver has been selected as the Libertarian Nominee as of May 27th)

 The only caveat for some of these candidates is ballot access, RFK Jr, Cornel West, and Jill Stein all continue to face ballot access issues due to being independent candidates or being part of a smaller political party.
 Therefore, some of these candidates will be on the ballot in a few states or they will run a write-in campaign.